 Requirements for Entrance in August 2024

 Minimum academic requirements for admission are satisfactory completion of the required subjects as specified below along with a total of ninety hours of acceptable credit hours at the time of matriculation into medical school.
 All coursework must be completed in a satisfactory manner, at a grade-level of C or better, in an educational institution within the United States or Canada that has been approved by an appropriate accrediting agency.
-On-line or correspondence coursework is not accepted.
+If your school accepts an online course as credit toward a degree, then we will accept that course also.
+This applies ONLY to lecture-based courses.
+Any lab work should be done in person.
+This applies to both prerequisite and upper level science courses.
+The school which offers the online course must be an ACCREDITED American or Canadian university, college, or community college.

 Acceptance of advanced placement for credit toward fulfilling specific requirements in the sciences (biology, chemistry, and physics) may be approved on a case-by-case basis.
 Transfer credit from medical schools outside of the United States is generally not permissible.